LX610 Color Label Printer with Plotter/Cutter

 (345mmW x 242mmH x 432mmD)

-PTCreate Standard software for importing images and cutting a variety of label shapes.
-PTCreate Pro is available for an additional purchase.
+PTCreate Standard software (for PC) for importing images and cutting a variety of label shapes.
+PTCreate Pro (for PC and Mac) is available for an additional purchase.
 Link: PTCreate Standard vs. PTCreate Pro.
 LX610 also includes a ultra-high yield CMY dye ink cartridge.